system76/docs/_articles/customize-gnome.md

 ![gnomenu](/images/customize-gnome/gnomenu.png)

-This extension adds a traditionally styled, full featured menu to GNOME.
-This menu is similar to a traditional Window's Start Menu, and is highly customizable for how it looks and functions.
+This extension adds a traditionally styled, full-featured menu to GNOME.
+This menu is similar to a traditional Windows Start Menu, and is highly customizable for how it looks and functions.

 ---